 The global pandemic has caused us to re-think many aspects of our lives and societies.
-For international school educators and students alike, the way in which we engage with Service learning must change this year.
+For international school educators and students alike, the way in which we engage with Service learning must change this year – so we are introducing our newest finds in online service opportunities for students.

 Many traditional Service projects in schools’ local communities, especially those dealing with the elderly and vulnerable, are off-limits for now.
 As with many experiences and events in 2020/21, we must look to the digital space and make innovative strides to ensure we can volunteer and serve virtually, rather than face-to-face.